systopia/funding/docs/usage/usage-reviewers.md

 The main task for reviewers during the application phase is to review applications and approve or reject funding cases.

 The funding extension provides two different types of reviews: A content review and a calculative review.
 They can be performed by the same or different persons.
-An application can get the status *eligible* when both the content review and calculative review are passed.
-If a funding case has at least one associated application with status *eligible*, it can be approved.
-This marks the start of the drawdown phase for that funding case.
+An application can be approved and get the status *eligible* when both the content review and calculative review are passed.

 ### Review an Application